The Art of Macro Photography

-Looking through a macro lens brings you up close to a whole new world of colours, textures, shapes.
+Looking through a macro lens brings you up close to a whole new world of colours, textures and shapes.
 The canvas is limitless as we focus on techniques that help you create and frame visual compositions through macro and close up photography.
-We start our visual adventure in a secret, hidden garden few people get to see.

 Tutors: A professional photographer and a photographer's assistant (depending on group size)